FMASWorkshop/FMASWorkshop.github.io/index.md

 We are a **peer-reviewed**, academic workshop.
 Each paper submitted to an FMAS workshop receives at least three reviews from members of our programme committee
 Previous editions of our proceedings can be found [DBLP](https://dblp.dagstuhl.de/db/conf/fmas/index.html).

-This workshop is concerned with the use of formal methods to specify, model, or verify autonomous or robotic systems; in whole or in part.
+This workshop is focussed on the use of formal methods to specify, model, or verify autonomous or robotic systems; in whole or in part.
 Submissions may focus on case studies that identify the challenges for formal methods in this area, or experience reports that provide guidelines for tackling these challenges.
 Work using integrated formal methods, or describing the future directions of this field, are particularly welcome.

 ## Editions of FMAS
 <ul>